liimaorg/liima/README.md

 ```
 ## Toggle Angular

-The Angular-UI can be enabled by setting the following property to true
+The Angular-UI can be disabled by setting the following property to true
 ```
-amw.feature.angularGuiCreateDeployment
+amw.feature.disableAngularGui
 ```

 ## Copying